 Read more: What is a Bilingual Education?

-Due to open in August 2020, Invictus (Centrium) is offering one of the most affordable bilingual primary education programmes in Singapore.
+Due to open in early 2021, Invictus (Centrium) is offering one of the most affordable bilingual primary education programmes in Singapore.
 The school has existing primary campuses in Dempsey and Sentosa, and has a reputation for its low-cost, primary education; while the school currently teaches Mandarin lessons three times a week at Dempsey and Sentosa, Centrium marks its first move into bilingual education.

 The new school will offer classes in English and Mandarin; daily Chinese teaching will range from 60% in Grade 1 Prep to in 40% in Grades 5 and 6.
 Subjects taught in Chinese include Mandarin language, music, art and PE; maths will follow the Singaporean curriculum.